Seven steps: The offshore company

-In recent years, offshore companies are treated as a pariah and the legitimate use of offshore structures has been defamed as aggressive tax planning, base erosion and profit shifting.
-However, cross-border structures do not need the applause of the masses but the recognition by experts and, as a consequence, offshore companies play more than ever a vital role for sophisticated tax planning and a tax-driven value creation chain optimization.
-Many offshore schemes remain hidden behind the curtain, in the wings, although they are perfectly legal and do not need to fear the day light.
-Others are Panama Papers.
+In recent years, offshore companies are treated as a pariah, and the legitimate use of offshore structures has been defamed as aggressive tax planning, base erosion, and profit shifting.
+However, cross-border arrangements do not need the applause of the masses, but the recognition by experts and, as a consequence, offshore companies play more than ever a vital role for sophisticated tax planning and a tax-driven value creation chain optimization.
+Many offshore schemes remain hidden behind the curtain, in the wings, although they are perfectly legal and do not need to fear the daylight.

-Regularly, an offshore structure is just a part of a cross-border business concept which covers onshore structures as well.
+#1.
+The business purpose of the offshore company: Regularly, an offshore structure is just a part of a cross-border business concept which covers onshore structures as well.
 Therefore, the value-creation-chain has to be split into an onshore and an offshore segment.
 This separation follows the usual tools and modules of international tax planning.
 Risks, assets (especially IP), tasks and functions and – as most inflexible value-driver – human resources have to be tested on their offshoring capabilities.
-Properly accomplished and in-line with transfer pricing considerations and controlled-foreign-company-rules, the tax-optimized offshore structure will be perfectly legal.
+Duly accomplished and in-line with transfer pricing considerations and controlled-foreign-company-rules, the tax-optimized offshore structure will be perfectly legal.

 Offshore tax planning follows the golden rules of tax planning: Profits follow risks, risks follow functions, functions follow assets and persons.
 The arm’s-length standard governs how related parties value product sales and services between entities.
 The business purpose doctrine says a business transaction should have some purpose other than tax reduction.
 Tax planning without appropriate economic substance is under big pressure.
 Sophisticated tax advice is the key to success.

-The decision which offshore location to choose is not a “one size fits all” approach.
-There is no offshore jurisdiction that is most preferable for each and any business purpose.
+#2.
+The offshore jurisdiction: The decision which offshore location to choose is not a “one size fits all” approach.
+No offshore jurisdiction is most preferable for each and any business purpose.
 Instead, the best offshore location has to be identified on a case-to-case basis, although most offshore provider will recommend only the solutions they have available for immediate delivery.
-It is a good idea not to trust such marketing-driven approach and to look for independent advice.
+It is a good idea not to trust such a marketing-driven approach and to look for independent advice.

-One of many aspects is the question whether the company register is public or private and which entries are required.
-For certain reasons, many offshore investors prefer a non-public register.
+One of many aspects is the question, whether the company register is public or private and which entries are required.
+For particular reasons, many offshore investors prefer a non-public registry.
 It might be even more beneficial if there is no legal requirement that the names of shareholders, beneficial owners and directors are registered.
-Bearer shares seem to be the perfect solution, but in some jurisdictions, they must be held by a licensed custodian or listed in an unpublished document identifying the true owner – and there are certain reasons that bearer shares do no longer play an important role in offshore structuring considerations.
+Bearer shares seem to be the perfect solution, but in some jurisdictions, they must be held by a licensed custodian or listed in an unpublished document identifying the true owner – and there are specific reasons that bearer shares do no longer play an important role in offshore structuring considerations.

-To set-up an offshore entity is typically not a do-it-yourself task.
-The help and support by an offshore service provider is meaningful and unavoidable.
+#3.
+The offshore service provider: To set-up an offshore entity is typically not a do-it-yourself task.
+The help and support by an offshore service provider are meaningful and unavoidable.
 There is a wide selection of agencies, law firms, as well as middle-men and financial intermediaries.
 Experience shows an astonishingly wide range from the offshore magic circle law firm till the backyard print shop.
-Offshore service providers may be governmental licensed, e.g. to set-up a BVI company, or they act as middle-man.
+Offshore service providers may be governmental licensed, e.g., to set-up a BVI company, or they act as middle-man.

 The purchase price respectively the professional fee typically does not make a big difference.
 But the offshore service provider itself makes the difference: